- 01. USING THIS WEBSITE

 N.

-NTS – the People’s Labour Union
+NTS – the People’s Labour Union or Alliance (Paris & Munich), founded 1930.

-NBSJ – News Bulletin on Soviet Jewry (Tel Aviv)
+NBSJ – News Bulletin on Soviet Jewry (Tel Aviv).

 O.

-OUN – the Organisation of Ukrainian Nationalists
+OUN — the Organisation of Ukrainian Nationalists (founded 1929)

 OVD — Division of Internal Affairs at district level (within city or Region)